Tom Johnstone: Wakefield Trinity

+Catalans Dragons

 On 5 July 2022, Johnstone signed a two-year deal to join the Catalans Dragons starting on 2023.

 On 15 July 2022, Johnstone was ruled out for the remainder of the 2022 Super League season with a groin injury.

+In round 1 of the 2023 Super League season, Johnstone made his club debut for Catalans against his former club Wakefield Trinity.
+Johnstone would score a hat-trick in Catalans 38-24 victory.
+In round 5 of the competition, he scored another hat-trick in Catalans 26-12 victory over Hull Kingston Rovers.
+On 1 April 2023, he scored his 100th career try in a 22–18 win against Castleford Tigers.

+In round 13 of the 2023 Super League season, Johnstone scored two tries against his former club Wakefield Trinity as Catalans won 36-6.

+The following week, Johnstone scored a hat-trick in Catalans 46-22 victory over Wigan at Magic Weekend.

+On 14 October 2023, Johnstone played in Catalans 2023 Super League Grand Final loss against Wigan.

+Wakefield Trinity (re-join)

+On 17 May 2024, it was reported that he had signed for Wakefield Trinity on a four-year deal.

 International career

 In 2018 he was selected for England against France at the Leigh Sports Village.

 Injuries

 Johnstone has suffered two career-threatening anterior cruciate ligament (ACL) knee injuries, one in each leg.
 The first was in 2017, the second was in 2019 from which he recovered in time to take part in 2020's Super League XXV.